-X.4.2.1 Use Case #1: User Defined Summary Section
+X.4.2.1 Use Case #1: User Defined Summary Section View

-This use case involves a Primary Care Physician (PCP) generating a User Defined Summary Section based on content in a CDA document he has received.
-The information in the User Defined Summary Section can be used to better direct the patient’s care.
+This use case involves a Primary Care Physician (PCP) generating a User Defined Summary Section View based on content in a CDA document he has received.
+The information in the User Defined Summary Section View can be used to better direct the patient’s care.

-X.4.2.1.1 User Defined Summary Section Use Case Description
+X.4.2.1.1 User Defined Summary Section View Use Case Description

 This use case involves a patient being seen by his PCP for an emergency department (ED) follow-up encounter.
 The patient was seen in the ED recently for complaints of chronic back pain.
 The PCP has access to the patient’s continuity of care document (CCD) generated at the completion of the ED visit.
-The following is an example of how the User Defined Summary Section is used.
+The following is an example of how the User Defined Summary Section View is used.
 The PCP would like to view a summary section which lists all the ED visits this patient has had in the past six months including the reason for the visit and a list of medications prescribed during each of those ED visits.
 This may assist the provider in determining if a patient may be demonstrating drug seeking behavior.

-X.4.2.1.2 User Defined Summary Section Process Flow
+X.4.2.1.2 User Defined Summary Section View Process Flow

 Figure X.4.2.1.2-1: Basic Process Flow in CDA-DSS Profile